-Report: Top 10 Australian General Insurers Based on Social Media Activity
+Report: Top 10 Australian General Insurers Most Active On Social Media

 We’ve compiled the Top 10 Australian general insurers based on their social media presence to bring you this infographic about how general insurance brands are using social media.

 Top 10 Australian General Insurers according to social media presence

 - All of the top 10 Australian general insurers are present on all four of the big social channels: Facebook, Twitter, YouTube and LinkedIn.
 However, quite a few are not very active on some channels, giving the impression there is a lack of co-ordinated social/content strategy in place at those brands that have taken the time to set up the channels but are not participating actively on them.

 - Facebook is the most active channel used by the top 10 Australian general insurers.
 AAMI is leading in terms of Facebook following while QBE is leading in terms of Facebook activity.